-- Operation, maintenance, renewal and upgrade of P&OS Assets to meet service levels set in annual budgets. - Explore all avenues for grants and subsidies to increase expenditure on Open Space Assets. - Review Capital Works Programmes annually and prioritise works accordingly. - Ensure new works receive renewal and maintenance at required intervals to ensure projected useful lives of the asset are achieved. - Improve the underlying information with an annual review of service level trends. - Allocation of approximately \$36m in renewal spending on existing assets within the 10-year planning period.
+- Undertake a proactive condition rating program of our underground stormwater drainage network in accordance with City of Parramatta's stormwater pipe condition inspection program. - Continue proactive and reactive pipe and pit cleaning of the stormwater drainage network so it can operate at maximum capacity. - Renew pipes where condition inspections reveal any deficiency in the network. - Inspect all council declared dams (as per relevant Operation & Maintenance Plan), non-declared flood detention systems, and levees at minimum specified internals (6 months). - Explore all avenues for grants and subsidies to increase expenditure on the stormwater assets. - Review capital works programmes annually and prioritise works accordingly. - Ensure new works are planned for and receive renewal and maintenance at required intervals to ensure projected useful lives of the asset are achieved. - Improve the underlying information with an annual review of service level trends. - Approximately \$56m in renewal spending on existing stormwater assets within the 10-year planning period.